evidhai/notes-techpechu-com/pages/Cloudformation.md

 		- Each individual stacks created under stackset on multi regions are called as stack instances -
 - Stack policy
+  collapsed:: true
 	- Protects the existing resources to be unaffected from the any change on cloudformation
+- How Cloudforation works?
+  collapsed:: true
+	- Upload the tempates to S3 and referred in the cloudformation
+	- You can't redit the uploaded stack , you need to reupload
+	- Stacks are identified by name
+	- Deleting stack will delete every resources created by it